silascutler/botnet_logs/DDoSia/README.md

 DDoSia is a participatory distributed denial of service (DDoS) tool.
 Instead of leveraging a botnet of compromised systems, DDoSia recruits individuals of voluntarily run their DDoS client, which receives tasking from a central service.
 Operated by NoName057(16), DDoSia was heavily used for DDoS attacks against Ukraine, NATO and European countries.

-This repository contains archives of DDoSia attacks from 2023 until law enforcement disruption in 2025.
+This repository contains archives of DDoSia attacks issued from those central control servers from 2023 until the law enforcement disruption in 2025.

 ## Reporting:
 * https://therecord.media/ddosia-pro-russian-hackers-upgrades
 * https://www.recordedfuture.com/research/anatomy-of-ddosia
 * https://euneighbourseast.eu/news/latest-news/global-operation-targets-noname05716-pro-russian-cybercrime-network/

 ## Folder Structure
+Data is stored in two formats: raw output from control servers and as a structured TinyDB database.
+Data is typically sorted by control server.

 part1
     - Timeframe: 8 Feb 2023 - 7 Dec 2023